- Kendra P. DeLoach McCutcheonKendra P. DeLoach McCutcheonSyracuse University

 - Social Justice and Human Rights

-According to the Social Work Code of Ethics (Workers, 2008), social workers should act to eliminate and prevent discrimination of individuals, groups, and/or communities based on “race, ethnicity, national origin, color, sex, sexual orientation, gender identity or expression, age, marital status, political belief, religion, immigration status, or mental or physical disability” (Code sections 4.02 & 6.04).
-Historically, the social work profession has opposed discrimination and required its membership to challenge it as presented in the National Association of Social Workers’ Code of Ethics (Workers, 2008), the International Declaration of Ethical Principles of Social Work of the International Federation of Social Workers (IFSW, 2004), and the Educational Policy and Accreditation Standards of the Council on Social Work Education (Council on Social Work Education, 2008).
-As a profession and a discipline, social work has accepted the charge of addressing and eliminating discrimination in the lives of the people it serves through direct and indirect approaches (e.g., practice, policy, research, and education).
+According to the National Association of Social Workers (NASW), social workers should act to eliminate and prevent discrimination of individuals, groups, and/or communities based on “race, ethnicity, national origin, color, sex, sexual orientation, gender identity or expression, age, marital status, political belief, religion, immigration status, or mental or physical disability” (Code sections 4.02 & 6.04).
+Historically, the social work profession (“the profession”) has opposed discrimination and charged its membership to challenge it as presented in the NASW Code of Ethics (NASW, 2018), the International Declaration of Ethical Principles of Social Work of the International Federation of Social Workers (2018), and the Educational Policy and Accreditation Standards of the Council on Social Work Education (2015).
+The profession has accepted this charge as evidenced in indirect approaches of community organizing, policy planning, advocacy, activism, research, and education.

 Overview of Discrimination